TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-08-09-stamp-static-analysis-of-templates.md

 ## We Forgot Something, What Was it?...
 Kevin!

-We missed one important spot.
+We missed one crucial spot.
 PHPStorm is an excellent tool to handle PHP code.
 But it's PHPStorm, not *TemplateStorm*, so it missed rename in the template:

 ```html
 <!-- TWIG syntax -->